Heelys: Tricks

+Roger R. Adams

+Roger Ralph Adams (1954 – March 24, 2026) was an American psychologist and inventor best known for creating Heelys.
+Adams died from pancreatic cancer on March 24, 2026, at the age of 71.

 Controversy

 The journal of the American Academy of Pediatrics published a study of injuries resulting from the use of Heelys (and Street Gliders, a similar product that is strapped onto regular shoes).
 The study counted only significant injuries that required assessment by an orthopedic surgeon, ignoring minor injuries that were treated solely in the emergency department.
 The 10-week study (conducted during summer school holiday), found: